tbogdala/rust-llama.cpp/README.md

               be no more output from this wrapper after that unless the `logfile` feature is enabled - and even then, it should only get directed there.
 - [x] CHANGE: Made `PredictOptions` clonable, swiched the container of the token callback to `Arc` and type aliased it.
+- [x] ADDED:  `LLama::predict()` now caches the state data for the processed prompt and attempts to reuse that state data to skip prompt processing if the _exact same_ prompt text is passed in.
+              NOTE: this isn't as bullet poof as it could be yet as it currently doen't check to make sure it's data for the same loaded model.
+Please create an issue if you find another bug with its logic.
+Currently it's enabled all the time, but a feature toggle on the `LLama` struct might be added in the future.

 This fork has the changes in development on the 'dev' branch, which will be merged into 'master'